ProgrammerAL/json-serializer-context-registration-generator/README.md

 ## How to use this in your own code

 There are 2 steps you must complete.
 Step 1 is add some code to opt-in to what code will be gereated by this project.
 Step 2 is to setup your project to run this project to generate the code.
+The project in the `~/src/Sample` directory has a fully setup ASP.NET Core project using this project.

 ### Setup Your Code